More Than 21 Million Vehicles Recalled in 2013

-According to the National Highway Traffic Safety Administration (NHTSA) nearly 22 million vehicles were recalled in 2013, seven million of which were called because the agency initiated the investigation after consumer complaints.
-Approximately 24 percent of all vehicles recalled were Toyota models.
+According to the National Highway Traffic Safety Administration (NHTSA) nearly 22 million vehicles were recalled in 2013, seven million of which were recalled due to consumer complaints.

-Approximately 632 recalls were announced for Toyota and Lexus brand cars and trucks.
-This is the second year in a row that Toyota has had the largest number of recalls out of all vehicle manufacturers.
+Well over 5 million Toyota and Lexus brand vehicles were recalled, making this the second consecutive year Toyota has had the largest number of recalls out of all automobile manufacturers.

-Honda, Acura, Hyundai, Ford, General Motors and Mercedes recalled more than 7 million vehicles in 2013.
-However, Mercedes-Benz had the best record and recalled less than 750 vehicles in 2013.
+With more than 4.5 million vehicles recalled, Chrysler had the second highest total.
+Honda, Acura, Hyundai, Ford, General Motors and Mercedes recalled more than 7 million vehicles combined in 2013.
+However, Mercedes-Benz had the best overall record and recalled fewer than 750.

-The number of vehicles recalled in 2013 increased by more than one-third compared to 2012.
-Additionally, in 2013 the largest number of vehicles were recalled for safety vehicles since 2004.
-In 1966, the federal government began requiring automakers to recalls vehicles for safety defects and since then more than 540 million cars and trucks have been recalled.
+The number of recalls in 2013 increased by more than one-third compared to 2012.
+Additionally, the year saw the largest number of vehicles recalled for safety reasons since 2004.
+The federal government began requiring automakers to recall vehicles for safety defects in 1966 and since then more than 540 million cars and trucks have been targeted.

-Although the NHTSA focuses on vehicle recalls, the agency also called for the recall of 36,000 child restraints last year and 1.4 million tires.
+Although the NHTSA normally focuses on vehicles, the agency also issued recalls for 36,000 child restraints and 1.4 million tires in 2013.